How Much Retirement Income Will You Need?November 12, 2019

 - Understanding the income you’ll need from sources other than Social Security can help you estimate a savings level to aim for before you retire.

-As you can see, it’s usually easier to think about your money in terms of your income rather than your spending.
+These questions highlight how, for many people, calculating total spending can be more difficult than simply looking at income.
 That’s why your income replacement rate—the percentage of your preretirement income before taxes that you’ll need to support your lifestyle in retirement—can be a useful planning tool.

-This simple metric, which doesn’t require you to do any tricky tax calculations, may help you put your retirement finances into clearer context.
+This simple metric may help you put your retirement finances into clearer context.
 The key to making this percentage useful is to estimate it with your specific financial situation in mind.

-Why would you likely need less income in retirement than during your working years?
-Typically, it’s because:
+You’ll likely need less income in retirement than during your working years because:

 - Most people spend less in retirement.